-The COVID-19 pandemic continued throughout 2021 and even though all of us at HRW faced never-ending challenges as a result, it was still a productive year.
+HRW experienced a very productive year in 2022.
 Harnett County continues to grow at an astounding pace with many new planned residential developments underway.
 HRW is busy planning to accommodate this growth to ensure our ability to provide our customers with outstanding water and sewer service well into the future.
-Our multi-year water meter upgrade project is currently approximately 70% complete.
+Our multi-year water meter upgrade project is currently approximately 80% complete.
+We were hoping to be at 100% by this time but supply chain issues brought about by the COVID-19 pandemic completely stopped our progress for 9 months.
 HRW is replacing all of our existing water meters with new digital meters that transmit hourly readings to our customer service department.
 The new system uses wireless and radio frequency technology to transmit the readings eliminating the need for manual reads.
 This new technology will allow HRW to alert customers to leaks and other possible issues much faster saving them money and conserving water in the process.
 HRW will continue to keep you informed of the project status and how you can benefit from these improvements.